Mike Lincoln

 What I do:

-I am coach and counselor to hyper-growth companies that typically raise outside capital (angel, venture or strategic) and that drive toward an IPO or sale.
-I also work with venture capital firms and angel investors who deploy capital and partner with high growth companies.
+I am a coach and counselor to hyper-growth companies that typically raise outside capital (angel, venture or strategic) and drive toward an initial public offering (IPO) or sale.
+I also work with venture capital firms and angel investors that deploy capital and partner with high-growth companies.

 What my clients value:

-We tap into our extensive network of relationships on behalf of our clients in meaningful ways.
-We provide pragmatic, action-oriented, business advice and are long-term partners with entrepreneurs in good times and in bad.
+At Cooley, we tap into our extensive network of relationships on behalf of our clients in meaningful ways.
+We provide pragmatic, action-oriented business advice and are long-term partners with entrepreneurs in good times and in challenging times.

 When I’m not being a Cooley lawyer:

-I have been an adjunct professor at the University of Virginia School of Law for 17 years where I teach a course on emerging companies and venture capital.
+I have been an adjunct professor at the University of Virginia School of Law for more than 25 years, where I teach a course on emerging companies and venture capital.
 I enjoy working with bright law students, many of whom discover a passion for working with entrepreneurs and growth companies and take a detour from typical lawyer pursuits.

 Likes:

-Fly fishing, working on my farm in the Virginia countryside, collecting beer tap handles.
-Most of my time is spent trying to keep up with four kids – Wes, Sarah, Will and Jay.
-I met my wife Wendy in 7th grade home room; she still thinks I am a geek.
+Fly fishing, working on my farm in the Virginia countryside and collecting beer tap handles.
+Most of my free time is spent with my four kids – Wes, Sarah, Will and Jay.
+I met my wife Wendy in 7th grade homeroom; she still thinks I am a geek.

 Great reads: